 In this paper, we study the role of a "friendly board" in facilitating the CEO's communication of negative information with the board.
-Our approach is motivated by the recent literature on sociology and politics suggesting that similar political views promote homophily, i.e., trust and bonding among individuals.
-To this end, we examine if the more congruent political ideologies of the CEO and the independent directors facilitate the sharing of information, especially adverse information, and in turn reduce the later incidence of significant adverse outcomes and crash risk.
+Our approach is motivated by the recent literature on sociology and politics suggesting that similar political views promote homophily, i.e., trust and bonding among individuals.2 To this end, we examine if the more congruent political ideologies of the CEO and the independent directors facilitate the sharing of information, especially adverse information, and in turn reduce the later incidence of significant adverse outcomes and stock price crash risk.

 Our research question is closely related to, but distinct from, the theoretical arguments about a friendly board.
-For example, in Adams and Ferreira's (2007) model, a friendly board provides the advisory benefit from sharing information while refraining from monitoring the CEO more intensively or limiting her private benefits.
-Our research question complements the existing literature on both the advisory and the monitoring roles of a friendly board.
+For example, in Adams and Ferreira's (2007) model, a friendly board provides the advisory benefit from sharing information while refraining from monitoring the CEO intensively or limiting her private benefits.3 Our research question complements the existing literature on both the advisory and the monitoring roles of a friendly board.
 Regarding the advisory role, while our hypothesis also assumes a smooth communication between the CEO and the friendly board, we do not require the board to necessarily "advise" the CEO on the shared negative information.
 Regarding the monitoring role, our hypothesis also assumes less strict monitoring (and more trust) by the friendly board.
 Such leniency becomes beneficial when the CEO needs to take corrective actions.
 Nonetheless, since our setting is subsumed in the broader notion of board friendliness and provides important evidence on its key tenets, we refer to a board that has a high degree of political homophily with the CEO as a "friendly board" throughout this paper.

-Boot (1992) proposes a model that builds on the idea that managers of low ability may not divest underperforming assets because of the reputational costs.
+1 For example, Boot (1992) proposes a model in which managers of low ability may not divest underperforming assets because of the reputational costs.

-&lt;sup>2 See, for example, McPherson, Smith-Lovin, and Cook (2001), Huber and Malhotra (2017), and Banda, Carsey and Severenchuk (2020).
+2 See, for example, McPherson, Smith-Lovin, and Cook (2001), Huber and Malhotra (2017), and Banda, Carsey and Severenchuk (2020).
 Section 1 discusses the details of these findings.

-Our sample consists of 20,354 firm-years between 1999 and 2019.
-Each firm-year has an average of 7.4 independent directors.
+Our sample consists of 26,376 firm-years between 1999 and 2019.
+Each firm-year has an average of 7.6 independent directors.
 We construct a measure of CEO-board political homophily, Political Homophily Index (henceforth PHI), based on political contributions made by the CEO and independent directors to political committees/candidates during the previous election cycle.
-Using such contributions as a "revealed preference" measure of an individual's political orientation, PHI captures, in the U.S. bipartisan setup, the extent to which the CEO and the "average" independent director of a firm have similar political views.
+Using such contributions as a "revealed preference" measure of an individual's political orientation, PHI captures, in the U.S. bipartisan setup, the extent to which the CEO and the "average" independent director of a firm have similar political views.4

 We first examine the relationship between PHI and the firm's stock price crash risk.
-If political homophily facilitates the CEO's sharing of negative information and therefore helps address the firm's problems in a timely manner, then high PHI firms will have a lower likelihood of a large unexpected loss and a lower stock price crash risk.
-We follow the literature and construct two measures of a firm's stock price crash risk: one-year ahead negative skewness, and asymmetric (down-to-up) volatility of daily stock returns (e.g., Chen, Hong, and Stein, 2001; Kim, Li, and Zhang, 2011a, 2011b; Callen and Fang, 2015; Xu, Xuan, and Zheng 2021).
+Previous studies show that, given information asymmetry between corporate insiders and outside investors, accumulation of negative private information can cause stock price crashes when such negative information is revealed (e.g., Jin and Myers, 2006; Hutton, Marcus, and Tehranian, 2009).
+If political homophily facilitates the CEO's sharing of negative information and therefore helps address the firm's problems in a timely manner, then high PHI firms will have a lower likelihood of a large unexpected loss and in turn a lower stock price crash risk.
+We follow the literature and construct two measures of a firm's stock price crash risk: one-year ahead negative skewness, and asymmetric (down-to-up) volatility of daily stock returns (e.g., Chen, Hong, and Stein, 2001; Kim, Li, and Zhang, 2011a, 2011b; Callen and Fang, 2015; Xu, Xuan, and Zheng, 2021).